zulip/zulip-gci/tasks/user-guides.md

   to parts of the Zulip UI if appropriate.

-  Put the outline and screenshots into a new directory `gci/user-documentation/<folder name>/`, where 'folder name' is something like edit-messages, or mention-a-team-member.
+  Put the outline and screenshots into a new directory `user-documentation/<folder name>/`, where 'folder name' is something describing the feature, like edit-messages, or mention-a-team-member.
-* Post your work as a pull request in the zulip/gci-submissions repository.
-The title of the pull request should be "User guides A: *feature*"
+* Post your work as a pull request in the zulip/zulip-gci repository (aka this one).
+The title of the pull request should be "User guides
+  A: *feature*"

 *Completion criteria*: Mentors will check that the information is correct and complete.

 ### Task Type B

 Write a nice and clear user guide for *feature*, using the outline from Task Type A. The user guide should be written in Markdown.
-Create a pull request adding it to the `templates/zerver/help/` directory of the zulip/gci-submissions repository.
+Create a pull request adding it to the `templates/zerver/help/` directory of the https://github.com/zulip/zulip/ repository.
 The title of the pull request should be "User guides B: *feature*"

 *Completion criteria*: This should be a polished product, and something that could go live on the site.
 Mentors will check that that is indeed the case,